TylerSpencerVA/Jersey-Mikes-Buyout-Model/README.md

 # Jersey-Mikes-Buyout-Model
-Models PE returns for the Blackstone buyout of Jersey Mike's Subs

 This is a simple model for Blackstone's buyout of Jersey Mike's Subs.
 In early 2025, Blackstone took a majority stake in the sandwich franchise at an $8 billion valuation.
 Last week, the company filed its S-1 and will IPO in the near future.
 The company is seeking a $12 billion valuation in the public markets.